Die Cuts to Die For

 The designer employed several techniques to help keep the reader’s interest through the whole piece.

 - Off center half fold die cut – This is the centerpiece of the brochure and the effect that makes it truly memorable.
 The designer really got creative in the way she created the effect – making the filter look as though it were cut in half to reveal the inside of the product.
 This die cut was difficult to produce, and it was done by a very experienced designer.
 The keys to getting a cut like this right are in the alignment, positioning, and having the proper bleed on the image.
 If you are working on a design that requires a die cut, give us a call and ask to speak with a designer – he or she would be glad to help.
 To give you a few helpful hints, but without getting too technical, design the die cut flat (in the instance you have to align the cut with a fold like this brochure) and make sure you use reference points for alignment.
+For more on brochure folds check out our brochure templates guide.

 Other things to take into consideration when trying to align a die cut across a fold: